 POSTPONED Andrew Bird

-The Andrew Bird concert originally scheduled for April 25 at the Lyric Theatre is being postponed to a later date, which will be announced as soon as possible.
+The Andrew Bird concert originally scheduled for April 25, 2020 at the Lyric Theatre has been rescheduled for April 24, 2021.
 Please hold onto your ticket for now; it will be honored on the new date.

 Andrew Bird is an internationally acclaimed multi-instrumentalist, vocalist, whistler, and songwriter.
 Bird has recorded and toured extensively worldwide.
 He has recorded with the Preservation Hall Jazz Band, appeared as “Dr. Stringz” on Jack’s Big Music Show, and headlined concerts at Carnegie Hall, Sydney Opera House, Walt Disney Concert Hall, and festivals worldwide.